Join us at Holy Family Catholic church in Southport

 Piety Stall

-There is a wide selection of cards for all occasions in the card racks in the Narthex..
+There are First Holy Communion, Confirmation and cards for all events in the card rack in the Narthex.

 Thanks to all who donate to the upkeep of our lovely church, so that everyone can enjoy its healing presence...